 The festival was invoked by the Maratha ruler Shivaji and was reinstated by political thinker and freedom fighter Bal Gangadhar Tilak, who called Ganesha “The God for Everybody”.
 He used this slogan to bring unity between people and unite the Brahmins and the non-Brahmins.
 To know more about the Festivals of India, click here.

-The festival is celebrated with the utmost sacred ardor over a period of 11 days, all around the state of Maharashtra while grand celebrations are observed in the city of Mumbai.
-Idols of Lord Ganesha in all sizes are bought home, while people flock together, singing and dancing around the colorful pandals(fabricated structures).
+The festival is celebrated with the utmost sacred ardour over a period of 11 days, all around the state of Maharashtra while grand celebrations are observed in the city of Mumbai.
+Idols of Lord Ganesha in all sizes are bought home, while people flock together, singing and dancing around the colourful pandals(fabricated structures).
 Enthralling mantras and traditional drum beats can be witnessed, followed by ceremonial rites to invoke the Lord’s presence in the idol.

 When is Ganesh Chaturthi celebrated in India?

-A number of sweets and delicacies are prepared, Modak (a sweet filling made up of fresh grated coconut and jaggery, while a soft shell covering it is made from rice flour) being Lord Ganesha’s favorite is offered as Prasad (religious offering) to the Lord.
+A number of sweets and delicacies are prepared, Modak (a sweet filling made up of fresh grated coconut and jaggery, while a soft shell covering it is made from rice flour) being Lord Ganesha’s favourite is offered as Prasad (religious offering) to the Lord.

 Marked with regular morning and evening rituals, on the 11th day the immersion ceremony or Visarjan takes place.
 Devotees carry the idol in cheerful processions dancing to the beats of the dhol (drum).
-They smear gulal (colors) at one another and perform aarti before immersing the idol in the water.
+They smear gulal (colours) at one another and perform aarti before immersing the idol in the water.
 Witness this beautiful festival when Mumbai is simply at its best!